A: Set up by holding the paddle on the left side of the boat with the paddle extended forward.

 Additional help is available here: Breakthroughs in forward finishing rolls

 One of the very best self-rescues is called the re-enter and roll.
-In the re-enter and roll, if a person has t…
+Let's take a look at how to practice…